The ABCs of Fall Protection: The Essentials of Fall Safety

-Many workers require type: entry-hyperlink id: 3ip6iz6NAnogyC9izIfnHD, which means that a single, permanently mounted anchorage is of no use to them.
+Many workers require fall protection in the field, which means that a single, permanently mounted anchorage is of no use to them.
 Fortunately for those workers, there are a number of portable anchorage options.

-Whether you’re relying on our type: entry-hyperlink id: 6GsmeHBJR48JsIB8aqtV33, Portable Base Davit, or Vehicle Hitch Mounted Davit, the function is the same: the attached worker’s weight pulls down on the frame which braces it against the ground, allowing the worker to be pulled up.
+Whether you’re relying on our LifeGuard™, Portable Base Davit, or Vehicle Hitch Mounted Davit, the function is the same: the attached worker’s weight pulls down on the frame which braces it against the ground, allowing the worker to be pulled up.